ndsmith3/Parakeet/README.md

 ## Use

-Parakeet is currently only usable as a REPL application.
+Parakeet is available to run as a REPL application as well as interpret source files.

 ### SBT Commands

  * `compile`: Compile the project
  * `test`: Compile the project and run the test suite
  * `run`: Compile the project and run the Parakeet REPL
+ * `run /path/to/sourcefile`: Compile the project and run the file located at `/path/to/sourcefile`
  * `clean`: Deletes files created by SBT
  * `package`: Produces a .jar artifact
  * `tasks`: See other available tasks